Folk lore and tales about trees

 Passing a young child through the branches of this tree has traditionally thought to encourage good health and a long life for the child.

-According to Alsatian folklore, placing branches of the Maple in a house would ensure protection against bats who would then not dare enter.
+According to Alsatian folklore, placing branches of the Maple in a house or hanging around the doorway would ensure protection against bats who would then not dare enter.
 It would also ensure that any nesting storks were safe against disturbance or even the chicks being killed whilst still in their shells.